Arizona Veterans' Donation Fund

 What is the Arizona Veterans' Donation Fund?

-The Arizona Veterans' Donation Fund, established in 1999, has helped fund programs that benefit veterans and their families throughout Arizona.
+The Arizona Veterans' Donation Fund, established in 1999 by the Arizona legislature, has helped fund programs that benefit veterans and their families throughout Arizona.
 Arizona State law specifies that tax-deductible donations to, and monies held in, this account can never revert to the State General Fund.
 The assets held in the account can only be used to benefit veterans in the State of Arizona through small grants and large grants, each with their own documented application process.
 In fiscal year 2013, for example, the Arizona Veterans' Donation Fund awarded over $725,000 to veterans' programs and initiatives throughout the State.
 Click HERE to see Arizona statute 41-608 online.

 What are some examples of fund benefits?